Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 How to increase the humidity for Alocasia?

-You can increase the humidity for Alocasia with any of the following methods as these are practical and a long-term solution to low humidity.
+You can increase the humidity for Alocasia with any of the following methods, as these are practical and long-term solutions to low humidity.

 I have used these methods, which have worked great for my Alocasia.